wheelercj/pm-md/README.md

 ### custom templates

-You can customize the output by editing the template.
+You can customize the output by editing a template.

-* `pm2md --get-template` creates a new file of the default template as an easier starting point for customization.
+* `pm2md --get-default` creates a new file of [the default template](cmd/default.tmpl) as a starting point for customization.
+* `pm2md --get-minimal` creates a new file of [a minimal template](cmd/minimal.tmpl).
 * `pm2md api.json --template=custom.tmpl` reads api.json and formats text using a custom template file named custom.tmpl.
 The result is saved into a new file with a unique name.
 * `pm2md test api.json custom.tmpl expected.md` tests whether your custom template's output matches your expected output, and gives a helpful error message if it doesn't.